 As a result of these uncomfortable symptoms, it is not uncommon for women going through PMS to become particularly irritable or anxious during this time.
 Such symptoms may worsen with age and the addition of significant stress, but should never cause extreme pain or other debilitating symptoms.

-Serious Conditions That Are Often Mistaken for PMS
+What are Serious Conditions that Are Often Mistaken for PMS?

 Many women often feel embarrassed to talk about their periods or even about their reproductive health in general.
 This unnecessary silence leads many to assume that their severe pain and discomfort is a regular part of having a menstrual cycle, rather than investigating other potential causes.